 Timer 4 is a 16-bit counter/timer formed by the two 8-bit SFRs: TL4 (low byte) and TH4 (high byte).
 As with Timers 0 and 1, Timer 4 can use either the system clock or transitions on an external input pin (T4) as its clock source.
 The Counter/Timer Select bit C/T4 bit (T4CON.1) selects the clock source for Timer 4.
 Clearing C/T4 selects the system clock as the input for the timer (divided by either one or twelve as specified by the Timer Clock Select bit T4M in CKCON).
 When C/T4 is set to 1, high-to-low transitions at the T4 input pin increment the counter/timer register.
-(Refer to Section "17.1.
-Ports 0 through 3 and the Priority Crossbar Decoder" on page 161 for information on selecting and configuring external I/O pins for digital peripherals.)
-Timer 4 can also be used to start an ADC Data Conversion.
+Refer to Section "17.1.
+Ports 0 through 3 and the Priority Crossbar Decoder" on page 163 for information on selecting and configuring external I/O pins for digital peripherals.